hrsh7th/nvim-cmp/README.md

 ## Basic Configuration

+First, You should do the following steps.

-First, You must set `snippet engine` up.
+- You must set `snippet engine` up.
 See README.md of your choosen snippet engine.
+- Remove `longuest` from `completeopt`.
+See `:help completeopt`.

 To use `nvim-cmp` with the default configuration: